 Well if you make a batch of these Ricotta Cookies and freeze the dough balls, when you perk your coffee in the morning, just pop a few of these in the oven and serve them with some good quality jam!
 Like hot-out-of-the-oven scones…but better!!

 Tip 2: A Make Ahead Filling Meal!!

 The ultimate make-ahead breakfast (for me, at least) would be a breakfast strata!!
 Think savoury bread pudding as a belly-filling morning meal!
-I developed this recipe for my friends over at Queen Street Bakery using their gluten free bread.
-This savoury brie and spinach strata is FANTASTIC (and can be frozen ahead so all you have to do is pop it in the oven!!).
+I developed this recipe for this savoury brie and spinach strata and it is FANTASTIC (and can be frozen ahead so all you have to do is pop it in the oven!!).
 There is a recipe in my cookbook that is my go-to!!
 You can order the book here!!

 Tip 3: Serve a Healthy (but crazy easy) Option!

 Maybe all you need is some good old fashioned carbs…in the form of pancakes!
 But, these ones are healthy…and easy!!
 Thrown together in the blender in like 2 minutes, they make the best morning grub…especially when you have a crowd.
 Leave the batter by the strove and everyone can make their own!!